SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

 However, note that the Cuccaro Multiplier has the highest gate overhead of all three ($309\%$) despite having a lower two-qubit gate percentage than the Cuccaro Adder.
-The reason behind this is the difference in its QIG, which is much more connected implying a denser qubit interaction distribution compared to the others.
-Because of this, more routing is needed to connect (nearly) all qubits across the entire topology.
+Looking at its much more connected QIG implies a denser qubit interaction distribution, compared to the others.
+Its average \textit{degree} is determined to be $8$; higher than that of the two other algorithms.
+Because of this, more routing is needed to connect nearly all qubits across the topology.